cyber-basteln/agent-watchdog/README.md

 Keep the quote marks.
 They matter if the path contains spaces.

 That's it.
 Leave the window open.
 It prints a line every check.

-> **Tip:** to get a folder's path, open it in File Explorer, click the address
-> bar, and copy what appears there.

 ---